AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_notes/2020-07-01-simple-webpack-config.md

 ---
 title: A Simple Webpack Config
-description: Bundle your JavaScript code with this simple Webpack config.
+description: For all of your JavaScript bundling needs.
 keywords: [simple webpack config]
 ---